 Stay tuned.

-We got more tape coming.
+We've got more tape coming.

-Sean, if you want to be a part of the program, man, oh, what crazy times we're living in.
+Sean, if you want to be a part of the program, man, what crazy times we're living in.

 I'm pretty excited about that.

-Oh, we have you know, how many years in running number one in all of cable?
+Oh, we have, you know, how many years in running number one in all of cable?

-This is this is how we get treated.
+This is how we get treated.

-Why should why should he get it?
+Why should he get it?

 He's only number one.